puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 ### Message Queue (MQ) metrics

 Each of the following metrics is available for each command supported in PuppetDB.
-In the below list of metrics, `<name>` should be substituted with a command spec include:
+In the following list of metrics, `<name>` should be substituted with a command specifier.
+Example substitutes for `<name>` you can use
+include:

-* `global`: Aggregate stats for _all_ commands
+* `global`: aggregate stats for _all_ commands.
-* `replace catalog.1`: Stats for catalog replacement
+* `replace catalog.1`: stats for catalog replacement.
-* `replace facts.1`: Stats for facts replacement
+* `replace facts.1`: stats for facts replacement.
-* `deactivate node.1`: Stats for node deactivation
+* `deactivate node.1`: stats for node deactivation.

 Other than `global`, all command specifiers are of the form `<command>.<version>`.
 As we version commands, you'll be able to get statistics